Must Date the Playboy

-Must Date the Playboy is a 2015 mobile series produced by StarFlix, a division of Star Cinema directed by Mae Cruz-Alviar starring Kim Chiu, Xian Lim and Jessy Mendiola.
+Must Date the Playboy is a Philippine romantic comedy film series produced by StarFlix, a division of Star Cinema directed by Mae Cruz-Alviar starring Kim Chiu, Xian Lim and Jessy Mendiola.
 It is the first mobile series in ABS-CBNmobile.
 It is only available for ABS-CBNmobile sim users who registered with the iWant TV promo.

 Plot

 Zach (Xian Lim) is a playboy who breaks up with all of his girlfriends.
 Chloe (Jessy Mendiola), his current girlfriend, catches him dancing with another girl.
 Tori (Kim Chiu) is Chloe's overprotective best friend.
 Chloe asks Tori to do her a favor: she wants her to date Zach.